j2-misc/AvernusWiki/content/3 - Session Notes/Session 13, 4 October 2024 - Once More the Tomb Disturbed.md

 Ilsa-vyx asked if she could have that instead of a boon, but the offer was refused.
 They'd have to broker a new deal.
 Afterwards, they decided to head back to [[Elturel]], as it'd been a while and they'd need to rest soon anyways.
 ## On the way back to Elturel...
-They saw that [[The Styx]]'s flow had diverted by over a hundred feet, potentially revealing a new path.
+They saw that [[The River Styx]]'s flow had diverted by over a hundred feet, potentially revealing a new path.
 They continued on toward [[Elturel]].

 Ilsa-vyx received a sending from [[Ramius Dangremond|High Rider Ramius]], to whom she gave a brief status report.
 Afterwards, Ramius said that they likely wouldn't be able to return to Elturel, but he asked if they found any [[Hellriders]].
 She replied, informing him of the events that took place on [[Haruman's Hill]], specifically regarding [[Jander]] and his [[Vampire|condition]].
 She received a final sending from Ramius informing her that they hadn't seen [[Gargauth]] in some time.
 Ilsa-vyx gave a final response in which she talked about [[The Hells' Exiles]] and the lead they gave the party, that [[Lulu]] was at [[The Wandering Emporium]].
 ## So they changed course...
-They needed to cross [[The Styx]] to get to [[The Wandering Emporium]].
+They needed to cross [[The River Styx]] to get to [[The Wandering Emporium]].
 They had to wait for [[Koh Tam|The Ferryman]].
 It seemed for a while that no one was going to show up, but then a barge pushed upstream.
 At first it appeared as a simple wooden sailboat, but the closer it got the more it seemed.
 The figure operating the barge was none other than [[Koh Tam]].
 He was not alone, though, accompanied by a [[Rinne|tiefling]] passenger with icy daggers.

 ![[Levistus Tiefling.png]]